Brittany Hambleton

 According to Brett, permaculture has had a profoundly positive effect on himself and his family.
 They are eating better than they ever have before, and are healthier and happier because of it.
 But the Coopers say that permaculture isn’t just about growing food, it’s about a way of life.
 “Permaculture is not just gardening, it’s not just organics, it’s not just passive living,” says Brett.
 “It’s the whole package.”
 [5]

-He emphasizes that there is a better way to live, but not everyone has to move out to the country and start their own farm to be sustainable, and adopt some of the principles of permaculture.
+He emphasizes that there is a better way to live, but not everyone has to move out of the country and start their own farm to be sustainable and adopt some of the principles of permaculture.
 “It’s just the footprint you leave, it’s the little things you do.
-It’s about trying to be sustainable- if you can supply yourself with a little herbs and veggies, fine, if you can reduce the amount of time you need to drive a vehicle, fine- just look at all the little things you can do.
+It’s about trying to be sustainable- if you can supply yourself with a few herbs and veggies, fine if you can reduce the amount of time you need to drive a vehicle, fine- just look at all the little things you can do.
 The sheer fact that you are trying to reduce your footprint on this planet means that you will make a difference.”
 [5]

 Permaculture shows that the impact humans have on the earth does not have to be destructive, but can actually be a source for healing our environment, and Brett hopes that Limestone Permaculture can serve as an inspiration to all who visit.
 “I want them to feel the way I feel,” he says.
 “I suppose it’s like all good things in life- when you experience something that’s really, really good and puts a smile on your face every day, why wouldn’t you want to share it?”